inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 ### Web Console: _an intuitive graphical interface for visualization and management_

-The **Web Console** is a graphical interface (UI) that provides a visual way to monitor tasks and resources, analyze costs, see statistics and analytics and manage your account.
-It requires **no programming or command-line knowledge**, making it the perfect tool for getting a high-level overview, performing quick actions, and managing billing.
+The **Web Console** is a graphical interface to visually monitor tasks and resources, analyze costs, see statistics and analytics, and manage your account.
+It requires **no programming or command-line knowledge**, making it the most suited tool for getting a high-level overview.

 **Best For:**
 - Visually monitor running tasks and computational resources.